 As a necessity for our growing cultural market, Corina has also founded the Bucharest Film Orchestra – a project that performs and records theatre and film scores.
 This is how the score of the film Romania Salbatica (Wild Romania) was recorded, after several decades of “silence” in the Romanian orchestral film music industry.
 This soundtrack has been awarded the Best Original Music Score Gopo Prize.

 Over the years, Corina has worked with festivals such as CellEast Festival, George Enescu International Festival, and Femei pe Matasari Urban Street Festival.

-She is recognized as a link between the classical world and the alternative scenes, such as the Deliric shows with the orchestra at the Untold festival in Cluj.
+She is recognized as a link between the classical world and the alternative scene in the projects she works with, such as the Deliric shows with orchestra at the Untold festival in Cluj.

-Also from the time of the faculty, Corina Ciuplea-Turcan invested time, patience and consistency in a set of skills adjacent to the music industry – musical notation and sheet music editing.
-Thus she created a career in this field and currently collaborates with several composers and institutions from the country and abroad.
-For the last 5 years she has been working in the film music industry at the Europaische FilmPhilharmonie company in Berlin, having the opportunity to assist prestigious orchestras in Europe such as Zurich Tonhalle, Paris Philharmonie or Bayerische Rundfunk
+Furthermore, since college, Corina Ciuplea-Turcan has invested time, patience and consistency in a set of skills adjacent to the music industry – music notation and score editing.
+Thus, she has created a career in this field and currently collaborates with several composers and institutions both locally (Romanian Opera House, Romanian Radio Orchestras) and abroad.

-Although self-taught in this field, the experience and prestige of working with major publishing houses in the world, on composers and important published works, Corina has become an expert in the field and is invited to music universities in Europe to support seminars, workshops and masterclasses for this discipline.
+Although self-taught in this field, her experience and the prestige of working with major music publishers around the world, on the works of revered composers, have turned Corina into an expert in the field, now invited to hold seminars, workshops, and masterclasses regarding music notation at various music institutions in Europe.